microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 The [Clear-AIPAuthentication](https://docs.microsoft.com/en-us/powershell/module/azureinformationprotection/Clear-AIPAuthentication?view=azureipps) cmdlet is used to reset user settings, if a [Purview Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) (or an 'Azure Information Protection unified labeling client') installation is found.

-When you run the 'Compliance Utility' in an administrative PowerShell window as a user with local administrative privileges, the following registry keys are cleaned up in addition:
+When you run the Compliance Utility in an administrative PowerShell window as a user with local administrative privileges, the following registry keys are cleaned up in addition:

 ```
 [HKLM:\SOFTWARE\Wow6432Node\Microsoft\MSIPC]